 Cycle to PAW

-This year, a group of arbitration professionals are putting their sustainability beliefs into action by cycling from London to Paris to attend this year’s Paris Arbitration Week.
+For the second year, a group of arbitration professionals are putting their sustainability beliefs into action by cycling from London to Paris to attend this year’s Paris Arbitration Week.
 The inaugural Cycle to PAW event is being hosted in partnership with Club Peloton and will raise funds for three worthy causes.
-You can learn more and sign up here.
-Or, you can see our riders’ and contribute to their fundraising efforts via JustGiving

 Report from Herbert Smith Freehills